The New Southern Sky Programme team are based at the CAA head office in the Asteron building in central Wellington.

 Steve’s role is to bring together all aspects of New Southern Sky, both internal and external, through coordination of the New Southern Sky stakeholder group.
 He chairs the Working Group and is a member of the Governance Group to which he reports.

 Scott has lived and worked in Wellington since the mid-1990’s.
 A science graduate from Victoria University, Scott has an extensive background in the New Zealand geospatial industry, having worked with a wide range of private and public sector clients.
 Scott is now a developed project and programme delivery specialist.
 In 2013, Scott was recruited by the NZDF as a civilian to project manage the $135 million Medium Heavy Operational Vehicle project within Capability Branch.
 A key capability project replacing the ageing UNIMOG 1700 and Mercedes fleet used by the NZDF for the past 30 years.

 In September 2016, Scott was recruited by the CAA, as Programme Coordinator, New Southern Sky.
 Scott’s role is to support Director New Southern Sky leading the work surrounding benefits definition and realisation planning for the NSS programme, of which risk and issue management is a key component.

 Scott chairs the Project Control Team to work closely with the Aerospace Programme Unit Project Portfolio Coordinator and external stakeholders to deliver the expected outcomes of the NSS Programme.

-In November 2016 Lydia commenced her new role as the Project Portfolio Coordinator for all internal CAA led projects and tasks.
+Lydia is also responsible for the coordination of all internal CAA-led projects and tasks.
 As the key interface between the NSS programme and the Civil Aviation Authority, Lydia’s responsibilities include assisting project managers with the development of schedules, reporting and tracking of projects whilst keeping the programme updated on project and task progression.